Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 ###2024-01-09
     School: Margaux and Lily worked together.
 We were trying to figure out the really hard part, so we asked mr.K, turns out we were not supposed to use a forking server, oops!
 We spent the rest of the period switching it to a persistent server, and now the code works!!
 Our clients connect and can see each others messages.
+    Home: Margaux worked on beginning the saving of chats.
+She created the new history files and reconfigured makefile to include them and work properly.
+She also gave the client the option to sva ethe history and made a preliminary writing method for writing to a file.
+There are a few bugs, but ntohing that can't be fixed tomorrow.